-What's included? • All taxes • All group transport between itinerary destinations • Accommodations for your 11-day Detours experience • Full day wildlife safari through Kruger National Park • Full day wine hop-on/hop-off wine tour in the Winelands • 3-course dinner with local family in Cape Town • All breakfasts • Bo Kaap neighborhood tour with local guide • Knowledgeable and fun Detours leader •
+What's included? • All taxes • All group transport between itinerary destinations • Accommodations for your 11-day Detours experience • Domestic airfare between Cape Town and Kruger National Park • Full day wildlife safari through Kruger National Park • Full day wine hop-on/hop-off wine tour in the Winelands • 3-course dinner with local family in Cape Town • Both dinners at Cascade Manor in Paarl (Feb, Sept, and Oct trips only) • All breakfasts • Bo Kaap neighborhood tour with local guide • Knowledgeable and fun Detours leader •

 What isn't included? • Meals and drinks outside of those listed above • Activities outside of the those listed above • International Airfare • Arrival/Departure airport transfers • Optional gratuities •

 Additional spending budget?
 Your big-ticket items are included through the trip, but you'll want to budget for additional spending such as additional meals, drinks, shopping, activities, etc. These costs can vary dramatically with differing personal habits but we suggest expecting to spend an additional $700 USD at the lower end for the more budget-conscious and $1100 USD at the higher end for the splurgers.
 We suggest arriving to South Africa with approximately 4,000 local South African Rand.